 3 Spanish Side Dishes That Will Complement Any Main Course

-These side dishes are flavorful and delicious enough on their own.
+These famous side dishes in Spain are flavorful and delicious enough on their own.
 However, they will also make great companies for all your main dishes, whatever they may be.
 Take a look to see how you can quickly make all your meals a bit more exciting.

 Pimientos are small peppers that are very sweet and mildly spicy.
 This recipe simply takes loads of these tiny juicy peppers and fry them up.
 It gives you a rustic and flavorful dish of peppers that are incredibly entertaining to munch on.

 These are most often served as tapas at parties for guests to munch on.
 There’s no denying that they make an unforgettable starter.
 Serve them with some fresh bread or alongside a tasty bowl of patatas bravas to kick off your meal the right way.

 This classic recipe offers you a simple yet delicious way to eat spinach.
 Sauteing this veggie with rich pine nuts and sweet raisins gives you a surprisingly flavorful dish in just under twenty minutes.

 This dish will marvelously complement any dish it is served with.
 This recipe is originally vegetarian; however, you can also add some bacon for a special savory kick if you want.

 True to its name, this recipe contains all the ingredients that are extremely affordable, like potatoes, onions, peppers, and garlic.
 They are all simply fried in olive oil then covered with a lid to steam to deepen the vegetables’ flavors.

 You can find this dish almost anywhere in Spain, from fancy restaurants to cozy home kitchens, simply because of how delicious and easy it is to make.
 This dish is entirely vegan, so even though it’s a fried dish, you can still stay healthy while eating it.